 The dataQF field in each data record is a quality flag for known errors applying to the record.
 Please see the Special Considerations section of this document for a list of known errors that may be present in the data, and below for an explanation of dataQF codes specific to this product.

-Table 1: Descriptions of the dataQF codes for quality flagging fieldName value definition dataQF legacyData Data recorded using a paper-based workflow that did not implement the full suite of quality control features associated with the interactive digital workflow
+fieldName value definition dataQF legacyData Data recorded using a paper-based workflow that did not imple- ment the full suite of quality control features associated with the interactive digital workflow